neuefische/web-exercises/sessions/react-project-setup/journal-app/README.md

 ## Create the Journal App

-Create a new React project using Create React App called `journal`.
+Create a new React project called `journal` using Create React App.

 > 📙 Read the [Create React App documentation](https://create-react-app.dev/docs/getting-started) to
 > learn how to create a new project using `npx`.